Zach Wajtknecht: Career

-In 2017, he won the British Under-19 Championship at Plymouth.
+In 2017, he won the British Under-19 Championship at Plymouth and rode for Swindon.
 His 2017 season was cut short in July when a crash at Swindon resulted in a ruptured spleen and punctured lung.

 In 2019, he was the European Grasstrack champion.
+This was the same season that he decided to concentrate longtrack and grasstrack and stop riding conventional speedway.

 In 2022, he finished second for the World Longtrack title, finishing 28 points behind Mathieu Trésarrieu in the 2022 Individual Long Track World Championship.
+In 2023, he was part of the British longtrack team, along with Chris Harris and Andrew Appleton, that won the bronze medal at the 2023 Team Long Track World Championship.
+At the 2024 FIM Long Track World Championship Wajtknecht secured the bronze medal after the five rounds.